-For the time when this novel was published, this was some seriously otherworldly stuff.
-Don’t be fooled into thinking this story will be dated because it was published in the 80’s.
-We’re still not as techy as the neuromancer, but it’s a world we can certainly imagine right now.
+For the time when Neuromancer was published, this is some seriously otherworldly stuff.
+Don’t be fooled into thinking this story will feel dated because it was published in the ’80s.
+We’re still not as techy as the Neuromancer, but it’s a world we can certainly imagine right now.
 It is visionary in its detail.
 The style, the dialogue, the characters, the whole book is fantastic.
 It’s dark and rough and cool.
 It’s cyberpunk and the first of its kind.

 Blurb: ‘The sky above the port was the colour of television, tuned to a dead channel.
 William Gibson revolutionised science fiction in his 1984 debut Neuromancer.
 The writer who gave us the matrix and coined the term ‘cyberspace’ produced a first novel that won the Hugo, Nebula and Philip K. Dick Awards, and lit the fuse on the Cyberpunk movement.
 More than three decades later, Gibson’s text is as stylish as ever, his noir narrative still glitters like chrome in the shadows and his depictions of the rise and abuse of corporate power look more prescient every day.
 Part thriller, part warning, Neuromancer is a timeless classic of modern SF and one of the 20th century’s most potent and compelling visions of the future.’